Overview

 What dCorps is

-dCorps is a project to build a Cosmos-based Hub chain that treats corporations and nonprofits as first-class objects.
+dCorps is a project to build the dCorps Hub, a platform that runs on dCorps Chain—an Arbitrum Orbit rollup (Rollup mode) that treats corporations and nonprofits as first-class objects and settles to Ethereum.
 It is designed to provide a neutral registry, standardized entity models, and a consistent way to observe ownership, governance, and financial flows over time.

 The Hub is intentionally minimal.
 Jurisdiction rules, sector frameworks, and user interfaces live in modules and applications that sit on top of the Hub.